nandometzger/MLFocalLengths/README.md

 # MLFocalLengths

 Information about the focal length with which a photo is taken might be obstructed (internet photos) or not available (vintage photos).
 Inferring the focal length of a photo solely from a monocular view is an ill-posed task that requires knowledge about the scale of objects and their distance to the camera - e.g. scene understanding.
-We train a deep learning model to acquire such scene understanding to predict the focal length.
+I trained a deep learning model to acquire such scene understanding to predict the focal length and open-source the model with this repository.

 ![test](img/stone_tagged2.gif)